Members Voluntary Liquidation Tax Considerations

 Dissolution sees the closing down of a solvent company, by selling any assets, striking it from the Companies House register, and distributing any profits as dividends.
 While this is a quick way to liquidate the company, it also means you’ll be paying more tax on your profits.

 Because dividends aren’t classed as an asset, you won’t be paying the lower capital gains tax rate of 10 percent on them.
 Instead, you’ll be subject to income tax.
 Once you’ve exceeded your personal tax allowance for the year, you’ll be paying at least 20 percent tax on all of your dividends from the liquidation.

 This tax rate then increases, depending on how much you’ve made, and you could end up paying as much as 45 percent tax.

-Contact Irwin Insolvency Today for More Information on Liquidating a Company
+Contact Irwin Insolvency Today for More Help with Tax Effective Liquidations

 If you need assistance liquidating your company, the expert team at Irwin Insolvency is here to help.

 Our licensed insolvency practitioners are ready to provide the assistance needed to successfully wind up operations, and we can provide advice on paying members’ voluntary liquidation tax and adhering to all other legal requirements.